nila27/study/Operating System/Windows/Kernel Mode/02.Programming/04.IRP/ReadMe.txt

         LARGE_INTEGER AllocationSize;
     } Overlay;

-    //
-    // CancelRoutine - Used to contain the address of a cancel routine supplied
-    // by a device driver when the IRP is in a cancelable state.
-    //

     __volatile PDRIVER_CANCEL CancelRoutine;

-    //
-    // Note that the UserBuffer parameter is outside of the stack so that I/O
-    // completion can copy data back into the user's address space without
-    // having to know exactly which service was being invoked.
-The length
-    // of the copy is stored in the second half of the I/O status block.
-If
-    // the UserBuffer field is NULL, then no copy is performed.
-    //

     PVOID UserBuffer;

-    //
-    // Kernel structures
-    //
-    // The following section contains kernel structures which the IRP needs
-    // in order to place various work information in kernel controller system
-    // queues.
-Because the size and alignment cannot be controlled, they are
-    // placed here at the end so they just hang off and do not affect the
-    // alignment of other fields in the IRP.
-    //

     union {

         struct {

             union {

-                //
-                // DeviceQueueEntry - The device queue entry field is used to
-                // queue the IRP to the device driver device queue.
-                //

                 KDEVICE_QUEUE_ENTRY DeviceQueueEntry;

                 struct {

-                    //
-                    // The following are available to the driver to use in
-                    // whatever manner is desired, while the driver owns the
-                    // packet.
-                    //

                     PVOID DriverContext[4];

                 } ;

             } ;

-            //
-            // Thread - pointer to caller's Thread Control Block.
-            //

             PETHREAD Thread;

-            //
-            // Auxiliary buffer - pointer to any auxiliary buffer that is
-            // required to pass information to a driver that is not contained
-            // in a normal buffer.
-            //

             PCHAR AuxiliaryBuffer;

-            //
-            // The following unnamed structure must be exactly identical
-            // to the unnamed structure used in the minipacket header used
-            // for completion queue entries.
-            //

             struct {

-                //
-                // List entry - used to queue the packet to completion queue, among
-                // others.
-                //

                 LIST_ENTRY ListEntry;

                 union {

-                    //
-                    // Current stack location - contains a pointer to the current
-                    // IO_STACK_LOCATION structure in the IRP stack.
-This field
-                    // should never be directly accessed by drivers.
-They should
-                    // use the standard functions.
-                    //

                     struct _IO_STACK_LOCATION *CurrentStackLocation;

-                    //
-                    // Minipacket type.
-                    //

                     ULONG PacketType;
                 };
             };

-            //
-            // Original file object - pointer to the original file object
-            // that was used to open the file.
-This field is owned by the
-            // I/O system and should not be used by any other drivers.
-            //

             PFILE_OBJECT OriginalFileObject;

         } Overlay;

-        //
-        // APC - This APC control block is used for the special kernel APC as
-        // well as for the caller's APC, if one was specified in the original
-        // argument list.
-If so, then the APC is reused for the normal APC for
-        // whatever mode the caller was in and the "special" routine that is
-        // invoked before the APC gets control simply deallocates the IRP.
-        //

         KAPC Apc;

-        //
-        // CompletionKey - This is the key that is used to distinguish
-        // individual I/O operations initiated on a single file handle.
-        //

         PVOID CompletionKey;

     } Tail;

 } IRP;